 First held in 2008, SIEW is organised by the Singapore Energy Market Authority (EMA), a statutory board formed in 2001 under the aegis of the Ministry of Trade and Industry.
 EMA is tasked to promote effective competition in the energy market, ensure a reliable and secure energy supply, and develop a dynamic energy sector in Singapore.

 The global economy is set to pick up pace, but growth will remain uneven.
-Demand-supply imbalances continue to impact oil and gas prices, but the sustained decline in upstream investments could lead to future price adjustments.
-At the same time, renewables continue to gain momentum as technology improves and prices fall.
-Weak climate change commitments could hold back international efforts to build a sustainable energy future.
+Our energy landscape remains in transition with the change in dynamics of oil and gas demand and supply.
+Renewables continue to gain momentum as they become increasingly cost-competitive.
+Climate change commitments must be adhered to, and even exceeded, for a sustainable future.
 Against this backdrop, there is a need for energy players to stay nimble, navigate these challenges, and seize opportunities in this evolving energy landscape.